Just-Natsuki-Team/JustNatsuki-Site/README.md

 npm install   # For NPM users
 yarn install  # For Yarn men of culture

+# From there, you'll want to modify node_modules/@fluent/package.json and remove the `"type": "commonJS"` line, otherwise builds will fail

 # You can build a static version of the website, all the files go into `dist/`
 npm run build # On NPM or
 yarn build    # On Yarn